 Bordering the Klip River, a local reserve parkland and rural farmland, the Quarters attract a variety of bird life from indigenous humming birds and owls, to guinea fowl and fabulous feral peacocks.

 Most Cape Dutch Quarter properties are located in the middle of Historic Church Street.
-The street is XX long open air museum featuring 30 ‘National Monuments’, four museums, restaurants, shops, galleries and gardens.
+The street is 800m long open air museum featuring 30 ‘National Monuments’, four museums, restaurants, shops, galleries and gardens.

 The Victorian’s old English oak tree has a circumference of 3.5 meters and is suspected to have been planted in 1880.